arturpescador/variational-auto-encoders-for-cardiac-shape-modeling/README.md

 - `model_evaluation.py`: implementation of the methods required to evaluate the model.

-- `notebook.ipynb`: jupyter notebook containing the code and explanations for the project.
+- `report.ipynb`: jupyter notebook containing the code and explanations for the project.

 ## Contributors

-This project was developed by the following group members as part of the Computational Photography / Patch Methods course (IMA206) at Télécom-Paris for the academic year 2022/2023, under the supervision of Loïc Le Folgoc:
+This project was developed by the following group members as part of the Computational Photography / Patch Methods course (IMA206) at Télécom-Paris for the academic year 2022/2023, under the supervision of Loïc Le Folgoc and Elsa Angelini:

 - Alice Valença De Lorenci
 - Artur Dandolini Pescador